Psalm 37 – Wisdom Over Worry

 ii.
 For He sees that his day is coming: “The evil man does not see how close his destruction is upon his heels; he boasts of crushing others when the foot of justice is already uplifted to trample him as the mire of the streets.”
 (Spurgeon)

 c.
-The wicked have drawn the sword and have bent their bow: The wicked plot and gnash their teeth, but do not stop there.
+The wicked have drawn the sword and have bent their bow: The wicked plot and gnash their teeth, but they do not stop there.
 They work to carry out their plots and their fierce anger against God’s people.
 Even so, God shall protect His own and their sword shall enter their own heart, and their bows shall be broken.

 i.
 “Like Haman they shall be hanged upon the gallows built by themselves for Mordecai.
 Hundreds of times has this been the case.
 Saul, who sought to slay David, fell on his own sword.”
 (Spurgeon)